 15 micrograms of vitamin D are contained for example in 180 grams of wild salmon, 515 grams of raw chicken eggs (equivalent to approximately nine medium-sized eggs) or 485 grams of fresh porcini.

-Nutrition and sunshine cannot lead to an overdose.
 Only the excessive consumption of supplements can cause a spike in vitamin D levels.
 This results in an excessive concentration of calcium in the blood, which manifests itself in a general feeling of weakness, headache and cardiac arrhythmia.
-In serious cases, this leads to kidney stones and kidney failure and can even result in death.
+In serious cases, taking too much vitamin D can lead to kidney stones and kidney failure.
+You should therefore avoid taking multiple vitamin D supplements at the same time.

 Jogging despite the cold?
 Find out here what you should consider when jogging in winter.